 The Hordes: Me-too copycats that claim to do what you do

 The Giants: Established market leaders who are a “safe” choice

 The Ghosts: The invisible but very real option of choosing nothing and sticking to the status quo.

 Throughout the session, Dunford taught the audience how to position themselves so they can outrun the Hordes, use the strength of the Giants against them, and use trends to bust the Ghosts.

-Founders, CEOS, sponsors, speakers and the like had the opportunity to create their own virtual booth which allowed attendees to stop by and see what their company is all about.
+Our exhibitors had the opportunity to create their own virtual booth which allowed attendees to stop by and see what their company is all about.
 Attendees had the option to bookmark companies that interested them ahead of the event.

 With our SAAS NORTH app, people found it easy because they got notified when their selected booth was able to connect with them either on-site or online during the virtual event.

 What the Future of SaaS Means for Your Product Strategy